3 tips for managing team stress in the practice

 2. Consistency

 Likewise, to counter anxiety from uncertainty, Roberts points to the benefits of maintaining a consistent work environment.
-Maintaining consistency in the workplace helps set employee expectations and removes ambiguity, two points that have been particularly important during the pandemic.
+Maintaining consistency in the workplace helps set employee expectations and removes ambiguity, two points that have been particularly important during the COVID-19 pandemic.

 “We can say all day long how we as a practice need to follow the CDC guidelines, but the team really needs to be comforted that the administrators in the office are addressing that,” Roberts says.
 “We put our own, clear guidelines in place and kept it simple.
 It’s already chaotic outside the office, so we kept it simple to eliminate those ‘what ifs.’”